 4.16.
 It is important that every councillor's decision takes account of all relevant planning considerations including any relevant representations and consultation responses.
-Any councillor who is absent during any part of the Planning Committee's consideration of an application should not take any further part in the discussions on the application or vote on that application.
+Any councillor who is absent during any part of the Planning Committee's consideration of an application (including any related officer presentation and public speaking) should not take any further part in the discussions on the application or vote on that application.